alessandrxdev/alessandrxdev/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/m4gen/m4gen/main/wave.gif" width="30">
+My name is Alessandro, I love the process of seeing how a "Hello World" becomes a great project.
 <!--
 **m4gen/m4gen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.